civil-society-dev/civilsociety.dev/content/learning/linux/index.md

 - Systems can be fully understood rather than treated as black boxes
 - Community governance replaces corporate decision-making

-This sovereignty is not just a technical preference but essential for organizations that need to control their own digital infrastructure.
+This self-determination is not just a technical preference but essential for organizations that need to control their own digital infrastructure.

 ## Linux Distributions for Civil Society